Ozzfest

 Ozzfest was an annual music festival tour of the United States and sometimes Europe and later Japan, featuring performances by many heavy metal and hard rock musical groups.
 It was founded by Sharon Osbourne and Ozzy Osbourne, both of whom also organised each yearly tour with their son Jack Osbourne.
 It was held almost annually between 1996 and 2018.
 The Ozzfest tour featured bands of a variety of genres within heavy metal and hard rock, including alternative metal, thrash metal, industrial metal, metalcore, hardcore punk, deathcore, nu metal, death metal, post-hardcore, gothic metal and black metal.
 Ozzy Osbourne and Black Sabbath played the tour several times over the years.
 Ozzy Osbourne died on 22 July 2025, seventeen days after Black Sabbath's farewell concert.
 In the wake of Osbourne's passing, there have been calls to revive the festival in his memory.
+Sharon Osborne told Billboard in early 2026 that she had been negotiating with Live Nation Entertainment in regards to the festival's return as early as 2027.
+In March 2026, via The Osbournes podcast, Sharon Osbourne announced Ozzfest would return in 2027 for two nights in Birmingham at Villa Park.

 History

 1996–1999: early years

 The festival was created in 1996 by Ozzy Osbourne's wife and manager, Sharon Osbourne, after she was rebuffed by Lollapalooza when she tried to get Ozzy on that festival circuit.
 The tour was well-received, which prompted the festival to become a yearly occurrence.

 The first Ozzfest was not a national tour, but rather a two-day festival held in Phoenix, Arizona, and Devore, California, on 25 and 26 October 1996 respectively.
 Ozzfest Live, a compilation of ten live tracks recorded during this festival, was released on April 29, 1997.

 In 1997, there were large protests outside of the festival to cancel Marilyn Manson's performance.
 However, no dates were cancelled.
 There were also protests of a similar nature in 2001, following the Columbine High School massacre, which some groups had blamed on Marilyn Manson.

 In 1998, Ozzfest ventured outside the United States for the first time into the United Kingdom, which featured a different line-up of bands.
 The festival would eventually return to the UK in 2001 and 2002.

 The 1998 US Tour also featured for the first time an Ozzfest web site.
 Photographs were made during the tour using an early generation Sony Mavica FD-7 digital camera and uploaded each night after the show, and a tour diary was kept from the road.

 The concert on 18 July 1998 at Float Rite Park was merged with Warped Tour 1998.
 Some 39,000 fans were at the 12-hour, six-stage, 48-band event.